 Human Factors and Ergonomics (HFE) is a branch of science, which is concerned with man's interaction with his universe.
 Thus, it is not simply the study of pure science (e.g. sound or light), but rather man's understanding and reactions (e.g. to hear and see).
 Similarly, man's perception and reaction to stimuli such as flashing lights, buzzers, alarms, and warnings and instructions are areas with which human factors is concerned.
 In addition, the ability to perform tasks under various environmental conditions is also of concern.
-The Human Factors and Ergonomics Society (HFES) is represented in almost equal numbers by psychologists and individuals in the physical sciences who cooperate to solve problems in this field.
+The HFE society is represented in almost equal numbers by psychologists and individuals in the physical sciences who cooperate to solve